oVirt/ovirt-site/source/feature/detailedfloatingdisk.html.md

 *   User Portal

 Quota should be taken into consideration for every new feature that involves consumption of resources.
-Shared raw disk will be dependent on floating disk.BR>
+Shared raw disk will be dependent on floating disk.

 ### Documentation / External references